gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 establishing new DTLS connection if not necessary to be able to conclude the shutdown process.

-When the assocation reaches the CLOSED state as part of the SCTP association closing process all DTLS connections that existed are terminated without furhter transmissions, i.e. DTLS close_notify is not transmitted.
+When the association reaches the CLOSED state as part of the SCTP association closing process all DTLS connections that existed are terminated without further transmissions, i.e. DTLS close_notify is not transmitted.